The best water shoes 2024: fast-draining, quick-drying and ready to take you from the shore to the sea

-When it comes to amphibious adventures, the best water shoes have no competition.
+If you're something of a water baby then it's worth investing in a pair of the best water shoes.
 Designed to be fast drying, protective and uber-grippy, they're simply a no brainer for so many watery activities.

-If you enjoy any of the following – kayaking, coasteering, canyoning, exploring waterfalls, wild swimming, SUP-ing or simply exploring your local beach and its rock pools, the best water shoes are the footwear for you.
+Whether you're into kayaking, coasteering, canyoning, exploring waterfalls, wild swimming, SUP-ing or simply exploring your local beach and its rock pools, there will be a pair to suit your needs.
+Here we've gathered the top choices for every kind of water sport.

-From neoprene booties that are basically an extension of your wetsuit, to synthetic shoes that share features with the best hiking shoes, water shoes come in many shapes and styles.
-The former are perhaps best for SUP-ing and kayaking, while the latter are a great option for beach walks and the cocktail bar.
+From neoprene booties to synthetic shoes that share features with the best hiking shoes, water shoes come in many shapes and styles.
+The former are best for wild swimming, SUP-ing and kayaking, while the latter are a great option for beach walks and the cocktail bar.

 We've taken to the water for a variety of activities and many different settings to collate this guide to the very best water shoes in 2024.
 We rate the Helly Hansen Ahiga V4 HP Sneakers as the best overall, thanks to its stylish aesthetic, eco-creds and breathability.
 However, every pair in the guide is included on merit and does its specific job to a high standard.